gorakhargosh/pyoauth/docs/source/index.rst

 ``https://``.
 You can change this behavior to suit your needs, but the library will warn you.

+`Custom HTTP methods`_ are currently not supported.

 Signature methods
 ~~~~~~~~~~~~~~~~~
-All the signature methods mentioned in the OAuth specification have been
+All the signature methods recommended by the OAuth specification have been
 implemented by this library, namely:

 1. PLAINTEXT
 2. HMAC-SHA1
 3. RSA-SHA1

+Custom signature methods are currently not supported.

 RSA-SHA1 requirements
 *********************